Cryptops australis

-Cryptops australis is a species of centipede in the Cryptopidae family.
+Cryptops australis, the Australian cryptops, is a species of centipede in the Cryptopidae family.
 It was first described in 1845 by British entomologist George Newport.
 It occurs in Australia, New Zealand and Melanesia.

 Description

 These small centipedes grow to about 3 cm in length.
 They inhabit wet forests, where they are found underneath and within rotting logs.
 Their colouration is orange-brown.
 They are blind and have 21 pairs of legs.